dbos-inc/dbos-docs/docs/why-dbos.md

 You can deploy any program with a single command&mdash;no configuration required.
 Your program runs the same in the cloud as it does locally, but with operating it is much simpler thanks to:

+- **No servers to manage**: We serverlessly deploy your applications for you.
-- Severless autoscaling to millions of users.
+- **Autoscaling**: Your application automatically scales with load, potentially to millions of users.
-- A billing model where you pay only for the CPU time you actually use, and nothing at all for idle time.
+- **Pay only for the CPU time you actually use**: Pay only when you're using your app, and nothing at all for idle time.
-- Built-in application management and observability from the [cloud console](https://console.dbos.dev).
+- **Built in observability**: View your logs and traces and manage your application from the [cloud console](https://console.dbos.dev).

 ## Get Started